NiceCircuits/pcbLibraryManager/README.md

 # pcbLibraryManager
 Manager and generator for pcb libraries.
-Some day will work with multiple CAD packages (KiCad, Eagle etc.)
+Some day will work with multiple CAD packages (KiCad, Eagle etc.) Written in Python 3.

-Python 3
+## Structure:
+* generator modules, like *libraryMosfet*.
+Contains top level code to generate whole libraries.
+Every generator module contains one class inherited from *libraryManager.library*.
+Can be executed by itself or from other file.
+Library is created when new instance of class is created.
+Library is created in current working directory.